idofilin/findtrunk/README.md

 Note on license
 --
-Progam is distributed under GPL3 license, except for the WebGL utility code (files prefixed poikilo) that is ditstributed under Apache License 2.0.
+Progam is distributed under GPL3 license.